India - Siridao House Project

 Views over the lake from the side veranda

-One of my favourite creations - we started with three reclaimed teakwood planks
+One of my favourite creations - we started with three reclaimed teakwood planks and used tools to complete the three dimensional design

-The hamam style shower room in the pool house
+The hamam style shower room in the pool house with antique moroccan fretted metal lamp

 Teakwood back plates were made for the reclaimed antique bakelite light switches